 1. The Catlins

-An often overlooked area of the South Island, come here and you’ll wonder why this isn’t a major hot spot on the South Island trail.
+An often overlooked area of New Zealand, come here and you’ll wonder why this isn’t a major hot spot on the South Island trail.
 All rugged coastlines, wild beaches, rolling green hills and hidden waterfalls, the Catlins is also a key wildlife spotting area – sea lions, penguins and dolphins all play off shore.
 It’s biggest calling card however, is its location – far, far south, in fact one of the most southern places you can go on the mainland, far away from light pollution and about as close to the South Pole as you can get before going seriously off grid.

 The benefit of this?
 You’re in prime Aurora Australis territory, or in less technical terms, the Southern Lights.
 If you’ve ever dreamed of seeing the sky lit up in green and pink hues, you might just be in luck.
 Plan to come in winter between March to September, when the odds are in your favour.